oz123/pytest-localftpserver/docs/usage.rst

 To allow you a faster and more comfortable handling of common ftp tasks a high-level interface was implemented.
 Most of the following methods have the keyword ``anon``, which allows to switch between the registered (`anon=False`) and the anonymous (`anon=True`) user.
-For more information on how those methods work, take a look at the `API Documentation <api_doc.html>`_ .
+For more information on how those methods work, take a look at the :ref:`API Documentation` .

 .. note::  The following examples aren't working code, since the aren't called from
            within a function, which means that the ``ftpserver`` fixture isn't available.